 Our experience shows that this is the time when employees work without pressure and contribute the most.
 This makes the increase of velocity possible, at the will of the team, without the urge from outside and with less stress.
 This way, the velocity increase is natural and desired.

 Scrumpy Planning Poker is a great tool to keep team members attention during the refinement sessions and properly estimate stories in Jira (and not only).
 It helps in avoiding the Big Rush at the end of the sprint and keeps estimates exact by provoking honesty in story estimations.
-You can start your first Scrumpy Planning Poker session right away!Try BETA!
+You can start your first Scrumpy Planning Poker session right away!Try NOW!